gtk-rs/lgpl-docs/gdk/vendor.md

 # Returns

 The pattern to use for the
-background or `None` to use the parent’s background.
+background or `None` if there is no background.
 <!-- trait WindowExt::fn get_children -->
 Gets the list of children of `self` known to GDK.
 This function only returns children created via GDK,